Gutian Congress: Legacy

-The Congress was important in establishing the principle of party control over the military, which continues to be a core principle of the ideology of the Chinese Communist Party.
+The congress was important in establishing the principle of absolute party control over the military, which continues to be a core principle of the ideology of the Chinese Communist Party.
+The congress established a system of political commissars in the Chinese Red Army, which continues inside the People's Liberation Army.
 In the short term, this concept was further developed in the June 1930 Program for the Red Fourth Army at All Levels and the winter 1930 Provisional Regulations on the Political Work of the Chinese Workers and Peasants Army (Draft), which formally established Party leadership of the military.

 Historian Gao Hua considered the Gutian Conference as crucial in establishing the conditions that allowed for Mao's authority over the Jiangxi Soviet area, namely the CCP Central Committee's explicit support.
 This authority would prove powerful in Mao's future efforts to seize control of the CCP writ large.

 The principles in the Guitan Congress Resolution were part of the development of the mass line.

 One of the selections from the Gutian Congress Resolution later included in Mao's Little Red Book is as follows:

 In the sphere of theory, destroy the roots of ultra-democracy.
 First, it should be pointed out that the danger of ultra-democracy lies in the fact that it damages or even completely wrecks the Party organisation and weakens or even completely undermines the Party's fighting capacity, rendering the Party incapable of fulfilling its fighting tasks and thereby causing the defeat of the revolution.
 Next it should be pointed out that the source of ultra-democracy consists in the petty bourgeoisie's individualistic aversion to discipline.
 When this characteristic is brought into the Party, it develops into ultra-democratic ideas politically and organisationally.
 These ideas are utterly incompatible with the fighting tasks of the proletariat.

 In 2014, General Secretary of the Chinese Communist Party Xi Jinping convened a Military Political Work Conference with 420 military officials at Gutian (sometimes referred to as the "New Gutian Conference") in order to emphasize the principles established at the 1929 Gutian Congress.
 The New Gutian Conference focused on political work and Party control of the PLA, not military operations or strategy.
 Xi reaffirmed the principle that "the Party commands the Gun" and highlighted the significance of political work in military development.
 During the New Gutian Conference, Xi Jinping stated that cyber conflict was one of the main areas of military competition for the PLA and described the PLA as needing to overcome its "ostrich" attitude and rigid ways of thinking in this area.
 According to Xi's remarks, "Currently some work is not at all suitable for the requirements of the cyber era, and it is already increasingly clear that ideas and concepts and work methods are lacking in this age".